ragavvenkatesan/cse591-practicals/miniprojects/miniproject1/readme.md

 format, which is popular among most deep learning python programmers and is a common style guide.
 For all the methods that you create, appropriate documentation must be provided in similar style.

+Best solution is added to the git.
+Solution provided by @avinashkaitha93 .

 Installation
 ------------